-- 2.1 A student's fitness to study may be brought into question as a result of a wide range of circumstances.
-These include (but are not restricted to) the following: - - Serious concerns about the student emerge from a third party (e.g. friend, other student, department, placement provider, member of the public, medical professional etc), which indicate that there is a need to address their fitness to study. - The student has told a member of the College that he/she has a problem and/or has provided information, which indicates that there is a need to address their fitness to study. - The student's disposition is such that it indicates that there may be a need to address an underlying problem because their behaviour is causing problems to themselves or others, for example if they have demonstrated mood swings; shown signs of depression or become withdrawn. - Behaviour that would otherwise be dealt with as a disciplinary matter, but is considered may be the result of an underlying physical or mental health problem. - The student's academic performance or persistent behaviour is not acceptable and this is thought to be the result of an underlying physical or mental health problem.
+- 3.1 A student's capability to study may be brought into question as a result of a wide range of circumstances.
+These include, but are not restricted to, the following: - a) Students who have individual learning plans in place and are struggling to manage their studies or other elements of their course; - b) Students who are not attending, submitting work and/or repeatedly not responding to emails; - c) Students with complex personal circumstances (for example, health, family or financial issues); - d) Students who regularly submit applications for examination allowances as a result of ongoing health concerns; - e) Students whose health, wellbeing or behaviour is causing concern to others, although there may be no negative impact on their academic work and progression; such as where serious concerns about the student emerge from a third party (e.g. friend, other student, department, placement provider, member of the public, medical professional etc); - f) Students whose behaviour is impacting upon the health and safety of others; - g) The student has told a member of the College that he/she has a problem and/or has provided information, which indicates that there is a need to address their capability to study; - h) Behaviour that would otherwise be dealt with as a disciplinary matter, but is considered may be the result of an underlying physical or mental health problem; - i) The student's academic performance or persistent behaviour is not acceptable and this is thought to be the result of an underlying physical or mental health problem.

-If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the Senior Tutor and with support services and consider implementing Stage 1 of the procedure.
+If Tutorial, Academic or Support Staff have concerns regarding a student's fitness to study they should discuss this with the Senior Tutor and with support services, such as the College Nurse and Wellbeing Advisor, and consider implementing Stage 1 of the procedure.